Skip to content

 Async Firebase Client library for Arduino Documentation.

-This library is the REST APIs Firebase Client that supports the following Firebase Products and Google Cloud Products.
+This is the REST APIs Firebase Client library that supports the following Firebase and Google Cloud products in one place.

 • Firebase Realtime Database